Back to projects

 Case study 03 / Service management

-A service and feature management system for product managers, content teams, and QA, designed to clarify ownership, dependencies, status, and release confidence.
+A service and feature management system for product managers, content teams, and QA, designed to clarify ownership, dependencies, deployment status, and release confidence.

 Role